techgrounds/techgrounds-Jeroen-Immerzeel/Networking/SEC-04.md

 ___
 *"3: Send a symmetrically encrypted message to one of your peers via the public Slack channel.
 They should be able to decrypt the message using a key you share with them.
 Try to think of a way to share this encryption key without revealing it to everyone.
 You are not allowed to use any private messages or other communication channels besides the public Slack channel.
 Analyse the shortcomings of symmetric encryption for sending messages."*

 Dit is een leuke opdracht en heeft wat logisch omdenken nodig.

-Alleen door de symmetrische sleutel te versleutelen in een asymmetrische sleutel kan deze opdracht worden voldaan.
+En de enige oplossing die wel kan werken binnen de beperkingen van de opdracht is eigenlijk vals spelen door de symetrische sleutel te versleutelen met een symmetrische sleutel.

 De stappen zijn dan:
 - Het aanmaken van de symmetrische sleutel en een assymetrisch sleutel paar. (beide partijen)